Wendy Cregg: Athletic career

 Also in 1977, Cregg won the Carson Park Ten Mile race held annually in Eau Claire, Wisconsin in a time of 69:14.
 Cregg also competed in a 24 hour race organized by the Indianhead Track Club, and was the only woman to finish the race having run an average of 6:35 per mile for 25 miles.
 Cregg was the fifth woman finisher of the Sawdust City Days 6 Mile run in 1977.
 Cregg defended her title at the Bird Lake 10 km race in Hoyt Lakes, Minnesota with a time of 40:05.

 In 1978, Cregg won her age group at the Fridtjof Nansen Cross Country Ski Race in Eau Claire, Wisconsin.
 She was considered a favorite going into the race.
 She also won her age group at the 55 km Birkebeiner ski race in 1978.
 Cregg won the Sawdust City Days Six Mile Race in 1978 with a time of 38:56.
 In 1983, Cregg was third place in her age group in the 12 mi Earth Day Run near Blue Mountain (Montana) with a time of 1:29:54.
 In 1997, Cregg won her age group at the Pepsi Challenge 12 km cross country ski race in Biwabik, Minnesota, with a time of 1:35:08.

 In 2019, Grandma's Marathon awarded Cregg the Scott A. Keenan Founders Award.

 Personal

 Cregg graduated from the University of Wisconsin-Eau Claire in 1980.
-In 1979, Cregg made home visits to patients with diabetes to help plan their diet and plan treatment.

-Cregg works as a nurse practitioner.
+She works as a nurse practitioner.
 She earned a Master of Science in Nursing degree from Minnesota State University, Mankato in 2012.
 Cregg married her husband, Casey, in 1984 and lived in Missoula, Montana, for ten years before moving back to Minnesota.
 They have three children together.

-In 2007, Cregg addressed the City Council of Eden Prairie, Minnesota to express concern about proposed increases to community center fees.
-At the time, the city budget was significantly strained by the 2008 financial crisis and the city had already doubled the size of its community center.
-Three members of the city council demanded the city limit its increase overall funding to $1 million, which was the annual cost of operating the expanded community center, so increased user fees were proposed to bridge the gap.